grafana/k6-studio/README.md

 </p>

 <h3 align="center">Like unit testing, for performance</h3>
-<p align="center">Modern load testing for developers and testers in the DevOps era.</p>
+<p align="center">Modern performance testing for developers and testers in the DevOps era.</p>

 <p align="center">
     <a href="https://github.com/grafana/k6-studio/releases">Download</a> ·
-    <a href="https://github.com/grafana/k6-studio/issues">Report Issues</a>
+    <a href="https://github.com/grafana/k6-studio/issues">Report issues</a>
 </p>

 <br/>
 <img src="assets/github-hr.png" alt="---" />
 <br/>

-**k6 Studio** is a free desktop application designed to help you generate k6 tests scripts.
+**k6 Studio** is a free desktop application for Mac and Windows designed to help you generate k6 test scripts.

-It aids in the creation and inspections of HAR recordings, it provides an interface to modify your recording interactively and finally it includes a debugger to help you debug your scripts.
+With k6 Studio, you can quickly record a user flow in a browser, generate and inspect a HAR recording, customize your test script using predefined or custom rules, and test and debug your script to ensure it's working as expected.

-The goal is to provide **a seamless experience** for generating k6 tests, allowing to create tests in an interactive interface.
+The goal is to provide **a seamless experience** for generating k6 test scripts, making it easier for anyone to create performance tests in an interactive interface.

-The application is composed of three main components:
+k6 Studio is composed of three main components:

-**Recorder**
+## Recorder

-A view designed for generating a recording of the flow you want to test, a browser will spawn and every request will be collected for generating an HAR file, you will also be able to create groups to better organize your flow under test!
+The recorder is designed to generate a HAR recording of the user flow you want to test.
+When you start a recording, a new browser window opens, and every request is collected to generate the HAR file.
+You can also create groups during the recording to better organize your test script.
-This happens via a proxy catching requests from this specific browser, the proxy is powered by [mitmproxy](https://github.com/mitmproxy/mitmproxy).
+The recorder uses a proxy to catch requests from the specific browser window, which is powered by [mitmproxy](https://github.com/mitmproxy/mitmproxy).

-**Generator**
+## Generator

-This component allows the generation of a k6 script without having to touch a single line of javascript.
+The generator helps you create a k6 test script without having to write a single line of JavaScript.
-By picking an HAR recording you automatically generate a valid k6 script from it and from this interface you can apply rules to fine-tune your script generation by applying correlations and more, you can even add custom javascript!
+You can choose a HAR recording to automatically generate a valid k6 script, and then apply rules to fine-tune your script.
+For example, you can use a correlation rule to extract and replace a variable across your script, or even add custom JavaScript after each request.

-In this component you will be able to configure test options, apply rules, see the script preview of what would be generated and even validate it by doing a validation run and finally export the script.
+You can also configure test options, such as the load profile for your test, see a preview of the script after all the rules are applied, and validate or export the script.

-**Validator**
+## Validator

-In this final component you will be able to select a k6 script and do a single VU and single iteration run to make sure that your script is working as intended.
+The validator can help you test a k6 script by executing a single VU and single iteration test run to make sure that your script is working as intended.
-The interface provides a view into the selected script, all the requests and responses sent with the ability to inspect them in detail, a view into k6 logs and finally you can also inspect k6 checks.
+You can view the selected k6 script, all the requests and responses sent with the ability to inspect them in detail, the k6 logs, and also any k6 checks that are in your script.

 ## Support

-To get help, report bugs, suggest features, and discuss k6 Studio please open a ticket [here](https://github.com/grafana/k6-studio/issues).
+If you have any issues with k6 Studio, would like to report a bug, or suggest new features, open a ticket [here](https://github.com/grafana/k6-studio/issues).

 ## License